robvanpamel/robvanpamel.github.io/_posts/2023-01-17-NDCLondon.md

 - Making a difference in open-source *by Florian Verdonck*
 - Use your source code to document your application *by Michaël Hompus*
 - OpenAPI & .NET: You're Doing It Wrong *by Mark Rendle*

+And after this on friday, we mpve to the pubconf for more ... ;-) (see https://pubconf.io/events/2023/london/ )